ClassicSours/Math385-ADS-Blog/content/post/make-for-r.md

 header:
   caption: ''
   image: ''
+summary: "Tutorial/walk through on a make file for gapminder assignment"
 ---

 This is the tutorial for my makefile for r, My makefile is as follows: